Azure-Samples/ms-identity-java-webapp/spring-security-web-app/README.md

 #### Running from IDE

-If you running you web application from an IDE, click on **run**, then navigate to the home page of the project.
+If you are running the web application from an IDE, click on **run**, then navigate to the home page of the project.
 For this sample, the standard home page URL is <http://localhost:8080>

 #### Packaging and deploying to container